SLAM-Former: Putting SLAM into One Transformer

-\paragraph{Replica Reconstruction.} The dense reconstruction results on the Replica dataset are listed in~\cref{tab:replica_rec}.
+The dense reconstruction results on the Replica dataset are listed in~\cref{tab:replica_rec}.
 Our method also achieves the best in terms of both accuracy and completion across all baselines.
-Specifically, our $2.09/1.56$ Acc./Comp. show at least $1$cm gap to the second best on both metrics, respectively.
+Specifically, our $2.09/1.56$ Acc./Comp. show large gap to the second best on both metrics.

 We also demonstrate the reconstruction in the third row of~\cref{fig:pdf_scaled}.
 Here, StreamVGGT shows multiple layers of surface in the room, as highlighted in the red-windowed region.
 More severely, VGGT-SLAM exhibits layers with substantial scale discrepancies.
 While SLAM-Former closely matches the ground truth.
 The less dense point clouds of the baselines are caused by the mismatch of layers, as the test samples a constant number of points for evaluation.
 We also add qualitative comparison with \mr-SLAM in Supplementary Fig. C1.